ZihaoZhao02/DATA551_Project_G11_SUN_YAO_ZHAO/README.md

 ## Target Users
-Regional dealership managers and everyone, who need to understand changing market demand and evolving consumer preferences.
+Regional dealership managers and everyone who need to understand changing market demand and evolving consumer preferences.

 ## Description of the App